oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/hub_b/readme.md

 #### The main components of a **Hub B**:
 - VCN (Virtual Cloud Network)
 - One Public subnet (depicted in green)
+    1. public-subnet for Public Load Balancers
 - Four Private subnets (depicted in dark-orange)
+    1. private-subnet for OCI Network Firewall
+    2. private-subnet for managment workloads
+    3. private-subnet for logs
+    4. private-subnet for DNS (OCI Forwarders, Listeners)
 - Internet Gateway
 - NAT Gateway
 - Service Gateway